vercel/next.js/docs/advanced-features/open-telemetry.md

 #### Deploying on Vercel

-We made sure that OpenTelemetry works out-of the box on Vercel.
+We made sure that OpenTelemetry works out of the box on Vercel.

 Follow [Vercel documentation](https://vercel.com/docs/concepts/observability/otel-overview/quickstart) to connect your project to an observability provider.